ABOUT ME

 I DON'T LOVE IT...

-I don't love how many of us were conditioned early on to fear poetry instead of feel it.
-Somewhere along the way, poetry seemed to became a test, something to decode, dissect, or dread.
-This fear of being wrong, of not understanding, of not being "smart enough" pushes people away from something that is meant to pull them in.
-But poetry is patient!
-It doesn't ever lock us out or expire.
-We can return to it at any time and search for something meaningful.
+I don't love how many of us were conditioned early on to fear poetry.
+Somewhere along the way, poetry became a test, something to decode, dissect, or even dread.
+A fear of being wrong, of not understanding, of not being "smart enough" pushes people away from something that is meant to pull us in.

 I don't love the phrase “I don’t get poetry,” especially when it's worn like a badge of honor.
-Often, it is said with a shrug, a slight chuckle, or a trace of pride—like poetry is some distant, fussy thing meant only for academics.
-It feels like there is a quiet dismissal underneath that phrase.
-We don’t say “I don’t get music” or “I don’t get movies."
-We trust those forms will meet us where we are.
-Somehow, poetry has been cast as something we are either born understanding or destined to avoid.
-You really don't need to "get" poetry to engage with it and very possibly be moved!
+It is said with a shrug, a dismissive chuckle, or a trace of pride, like poetry is some distant, fussy thing meant only for academics.
+We never say “I don’t get music” or “I don’t get movies."
+We trust that these forms will meet us where we are.
+"Getting poetry" is presented as something we are either born understanding or destined to avoid.
+You really don't need to "get" poetry to engage with it and likely be moved!

 Gallery